 To score an epic, drag the sliders to the required position.
 You can configure to use sliders or drop-down menus for scoring an epic under User Menu > Edit Preferences > Scorecard Type.
 The score is used to help calculate the overall value of the project and compare it to other projects.
 You can view your epic's score under Value Score.
 The maximum epic score is 100.
 Any unanswered questions are scored as zero.
 Analysis shows your epic’s score compared to average of other epics’ scores.
 The average score is calculated based on the epics that use the same scorecard.

 Click the Analyze button to view the detailed ROI (return of investment) score analysis.
 The list of epics on the left is based on the settings on the Configuration bar.
 If you select a PI, all epics for that PI appear here.
 If you select a portfolio or program, all epics within that portfolio and program appear on the left ranked by their score.
 On the right, you can view the same individual scores and total value score as you see on the actual epic.
 The graph shows your epic’s metrics in blue in comparison with an average score across all epics in orange.
 If you look at all PIs, the average score is based on all epics in those PIs.
 You can switch between the epics by using the left and right arrows and compare what happens within those PIs.

 The Value tab for epics is also used for value engineering--a method to improve efficiency and decrease operating costs through analysis.
 Value engineering can improve function and lower costs, and determine if epics are worth building.

 The Time/Skills tab contains information related to time and resource assignment.

-Under Schedule, you can view the list of process steps for the value stream and define the dates for each process step.
+Under Schedule, you can view the list of process steps for the process flow and define the dates for each process step.
 For example, you want to finish the process step 1 – Market Research on November 24th.
 When the item is done, you can mark it complete.

 Skill sets requested are used to allocate resources to each PI.
 Here, you can add the skills needed to complete the project along with the estimates.